Prescription coverage that works for you

 Have prescriptions mailed to your home

-Call: 1-800-607-6861 Costco will set up your profile over the phone and put your prescriptions into their system.
+- Call: Dial 1-800-607-6861 and Costco will set up your profile over the phone and put your prescriptions into their system.

 - Mail: Fill out the Prescription Order Form.
 Mail your original written prescriptions and the Order Form to the address on the form.

-- Talk to your prescriber: Ask them to call in your prescription or fax in the Prescription Order Form.
+- Talk to your prescriber: Ask your prescriber to call in your prescriptions or fax in the Prescription Order Form.

 802 134th St. SW, Suite 140